webdevtodayjason/claude-hooks/README.md

 # Run tests to ensure hooks are working
 $ claude-hooks test
-Running Claude Code Hooks Tests...
+Running Claude Hooks Manager Tests...
 ==================================
 ✅ All hooks are executable
 ✅ All 17 hooks passed tests!